Do you have a student interested in playing a sport or just wanting to be active? Here are some options for you.

 City or County Leagues – Many cities offer a wide variety of sports teams students can join.
 Often, both recreational and competitive leagues are available and you can select the one that best suits your student’s abilities.

-Homeschool Sports Net (HSPN) – Searchable listings of homeschool sports teams in Florida.
+Homeschool Sports Net (HSSN) – Searchable listings of homeschool sports teams in Florida.

 Meet Up – You can search for existing groups by location and group type.
 If there are none, consider starting your own, or at least signing up for notifications of when a new group is formed.